AkashBahetra/incubyte-assignment/README.md

 3. Allow the add method to handle new lines between numbers (instead of commas).
 4. Support different delimiters
 5. Calling add with a negative number will throw an exception: "negative numbers not allowed <negative_number>".

+Additional Cases:

+1.Numbers bigger than 1000 should be ignored